Justin-Qian/how2ai-CKGY/README.md

-# Multimodal Research Paper Annotation Extractor
+# Multimodal Annotation

-This project provides a pipeline to extract rich information from annotated research paper PDFs, combining layout analysis, text extraction, annotation detection (native and CV-based), and Vision Language Model (VLM) analysis for figures, drawings, and equations.
+The current implementation provides a pipeline to extract rich information from annotated research paper PDFs, combining layout analysis, text extraction, annotation detection (native and CV-based), and Vision Language Model (VLM) analysis for figures, drawings, and equations.

 ## Overview

-The system processes PDF documents page by page to extract:
+The extraction system ```doc_parsing``` processes PDF documents page by page to extract:

 *   **Text Content & Layout:** Using PyMuPDF for initial text/word extraction and bounding boxes.
 *   **Layout Features:** Employing `microsoft/layoutlmv3-base` (via Hugging Face `transformers`) to understand document layout (though embeddings are not stored in the final JSON by default).